aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 - [RelativeVerticalAlignment](https://apireference.aspose.com/words/java/com.aspose.words/table#RelativeVerticalAlignment)
 - [AbsoluteVerticalDistance](https://apireference.aspose.com/words/java/com.aspose.words/table#AbsoluteVerticalDistance).

 The alignment and distance horizontally and vertically are combined properties and one can reset the other.
 For example, while setting RelativeHorizontalAlignment, it will reset AbsoluteHorizontalDistance to its default value and vice versa.
 The same is the case with vertical positioning.
-The following code example demonstrates how to set the position of the floating table.
+The following code example shows how to set the position of the floating table.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-GetTablePosition-SetFloatingTablePosition.java" >}}